Wage and Hour Violations

 If your employer tells you that you are exempt from overtime pay or other benefits because you are “management” or in “sales” this may be an attempt by your employer to avoid paying you the wages you are entitled to.
 There are specific requirements that must be met for you to be deemed an “exempt” employee and your employer cannot avoid paying you overtime by saying you hold a position you and the employer know you do not.

 Another area where employers often fail to compensate their employees is the failure to provide meal periods and rest breaks.
 Employers in California must provide and document meal breaks of 30 minutes for every five hours of work.
 However, certain exceptions may apply as in the case of an agreed-upon written waiver.
 For every meal break violation, the employer must pay the employee one additional hour of pay as a penalty.
 The employee is also entitled to a 10-minute rest break after 3-1/2 hours worked in a 4-hour shift.
 This is time for the employee to rest, relax and do as they choose.
 For every rest break violation, the employer must also pay one additional hour of pay to the employee as a penalty.

 If you or your co-workers believe you may have been cheated or taken advantage of by your employer, you can speak confidentially with an attorney with the expertise to advise you on your rights and evaluate whether your employer has failed to comply with the rules and regulations that protect you.
 If you were deprived of wages, meal breaks or rest breaks the employment law attorneys at The Gould Firm to protect your rights.
-We understand California’s employment laws and are here to help.
+Our San Diego wage and hour lawyer understands California’s employment laws and are here to help.
 Call us at (619) 273-3431 or use our online contact form and schedule a free consultation today.